 The hip bones were particularly difficult for me to learn.
 They are so 3 dimensional that even with anatomy lab and computer anatomy software, I didn’t feel like I had a great grasp on where all of the bony structures were.
 Now with these new prints, I can learn them more in depth and continuously review it.
 I also hope that students and clinicians will be able to use the educational material developed this summer for their patient’s unique physiology!

 In the coming months, I will be working with Makers Lab Technician, Jenny Tai and Dylan Romero to create a full skeleton from DICOM files!
 If you are interested in 3D printing at all, stop by the Makers Lab and hang out.
 Get started by printing a pre-made object from Thingiverse or the NIH 3D Print Exchange.
-If you would like to get more information on printing bones from CT scans, take the 3D printing elective or contact me, Dylan, or Dr. Harmon about getting the instructional videos and reader.
+If you would like to get more information on printing bones from CT scans, take the 3D printing elective or contact the Makers Lab about getting the instructional videos and reader.
 From there, the possibilities are endless!